Sudo-Ghost77/Ghost-toolkit/README.md

 # Ghost Toolkit 🛠️

-A lightweight Windows utility for basic system information — built as my first GitHub project to learn development, version control, and software releases.
+A lightweight Windows utility for system information & maintenance — built as my first GitHub project to learn development, version control, packaging, and software releases.

 ---